New ocean-based activities are being developed

 We were assigned the task of completing the conversion of MV Bluefort from a former car/passenger ferry into an accommodation vessel with helicopter platform and service boat ramp.
-MV Bluefort is under our Technical and Crew Management.
+MV Bluefort was previously under our Technical and Crew Management.

 Read more about our entrepreneurial conversions here.

 With a particular focus on the renewables energy industry, we are pleased to be serving many of the largest operators in offshore wind.
 Since 2012, Tschudi Ship Management has supported more than 50 projects in this sector.
 All operations have been conducted with an impeccable safety record.
 Read more about our offshore wind support here.

 We specialise in transshipment of LNG, crude oil and petroleum products.
 This optimizes the utilisation of expensive specialised tankers by reducing the transportation distances and cost.

 The world’s largest LNG STS project with more than 130 operations, including three parallel operations, was conducted in Honningsvåg during the winters of 2019 and 2020.
 All transshipments are done under the strictest regime and we are proud of our excellent safety record.